redgeneLauren/HTMLcourse-sample/Content/Nesting/NestingAndAttributes.q.md

 /// type=SS , answer=[4]

-Which of the following statements best define what `nested elements` is?
+Which of the following statement best define what `nested elements` is?

 - It reflects a logical structure.